 The Future Looks Bright For Devils Mackenzie BlackwoodPosted: Updated:

-On Monday, December 17 the twenty-two year old received the call to New Jersey.
-With NHL veteran Cory Schneider put back on injured reserve after an abdominal strain and Keith Kinkaid having a not so good season, Blackwoods chances of making his NHL debut were pretty hopeful.
-On December 18, that hope became reality, when the young goalie clocked 20 minutes in relief in the Devils game against Toronto.
+That cold December Monday morning was when Blackwood received the call to the big club.
+With NHL veteran goalie Cory Schneider put back on the injured reserve after an abdominal strain and Keith Kinkaid having a less than stellar season, Blackwoods chances of making his NHL debut were more than hopeful.
+Less than twenty-four hours after receiving that phone call, that hope became a reality for the Thunder Bay, Canadian native.
+The young goalie clocked 20 minutes of relief in the Devils game against Toronto.

-Blackwood was sent back down to Binghamton on January 19 during New Jersey’s bye-week.
+However, Blackwood’s historic experience in the NHL was short and sweet, the twenty-two year old was sent back to Binghamton on January 19 during New Jersey’s bye-week.

-“You know you almost forget how young he is still.
-It’s great to see a young guy kind of have success and feel good about his game.
-So, you wanna help him and support him.
-Reinforce that he’s doing the right thing" said Cory Schneider.
+“You know you almost forget how young he is still” said New Jersey Devils goalie Cory Schneider.
+“It’s great to see a young guy kind of have success and feel good about his game.
+So, you want to help him and support him.
+Simply reinforce that he’s doing the right thing.”

 Although Blackwood's immediate future during New Jersey's bye-week is here in Binghamton, his future in the crease for New Jersey, certainly looks bright.